Advanced Techniques for Shadow Box Projects

 Solution: Physical Mat Marking System

-- Create a template: Use a piece of scrap cardstock the same size as your project
+- Create a template: Use a piece of scrap cardstock the same size as your project cardstock

-- Mark corners on mat: Place template on mat and mark the four corners with
+- Mark corners on mat: Place template on mat and mark the four corners with permanent marker directly on the mat (in the margin area, not the adhesive)

-- Use marks for all cuts: Position each cardstock sheet to align with your marked
+- Use marks for all cuts: Position each cardstock sheet to align with your marked corners

-- Label the mat: Write "Shadow Box Template - 12x12" on the mat edge so
+- Label the mat: Write "Shadow Box Template - 12x12" on the mat edge so you remember its purpose

 This physical template system ensures perfect alignment even if digital registration marks fail.